briankimstudio/pogoplug-bluetooth-receiver/README.md

 #Pogoplug Bluetooth Speaker

 Setup Pogoplug to receive and play audio stream over Bluetooth from device such as smartphone.
-Galaxy S5 is used a s music source in this project
+Galaxy S5 is used a s music source in this project.

 #Installation